corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/serialization-default-evolution.md

 {{< /tabs >}}

-## Removing Properties
+## Removing properties

-Property removal is effectively a mirror of adding properties (both nullable and non nullable) given that this functionality is required to facilitate the addition of properties.
-When this state is detected by the serialization framework, properties that don’t have matching parameters in the main constructor are simply omitted from object construction.
+Property removal mirrors the process of adding properties.
+When the serialization framework detects this state, properties that don’t have matching parameters in the main constructor are omitted from object construction:

 {{< tabs name="tabs-10" >}}
 {{% tab name="kotlin" %}}